DexterInd/GoPiGo3/docs/source/quickstart.rst

 For programming your `GoPiGo3`_ to do anything you want, you can follow the instructions found here (`programming your robot`_) or *follow the rest of instructions found in this section*.

-For installing/updating the `GoPiGo3`_ on your RaspberryPi, you have to open up a terminal and hit the following command:
+To install or update the `GoPiGo3`_ library on your RaspberryPi, open a terminal or the command line and type the following command:

 .. code-block:: bash